Resolutions

 The Committee on Resolutions reviews and edits submissions and makes the final decisions about which resolutions will be considered by members attending the Annual Business Meeting.
 Criteria for those decisions include the resolution’s consistency with the NCTE Constitution and NCTE’s stated purposes and goals and the existence of previous resolutions on a topic.

-At Open Hearings Friday morning, November 22, copies of the resolutions drafts will be available for review.
+At an Open Hearing at the NCTE Annual Convention, copies of the resolutions drafts are available for review.
 NCTE members may offer opinions about proposed resolutions.
 The Committee hears commentary and suggestions about the resolutions drafts, makes final wording adjustments, and presents the drafts to those attending the Annual Business Meeting.
-Final discussion and voting will take place during the Annual Business Meeting Friday afternoon, 5:00-6:30 p.m.
-Resolutions approved by a majority of the members present will be sent to the entire membership for ratification.
+Discussion and voting take place during the Annual Business Meeting.

 When Do Members Vote on the Resolutions?